SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/3-SemanticsByExample/basicsOnExecution.md

 	29 <5C> returnTop
 ```

-In addition, you may have noticed that textual bytecode description use 0-based indexes to refer to instance variables, and that the instruction names remain a bit cryptic.
+In addition, you may have noticed that textual bytecode descriptions use 0-based indexes to refer to instance variables and that the instruction names remain a bit cryptic.
-This means that to understand an instruction we need to have in our minds the entire layout of a class and its hierarchy, in addition of all the potential acronyms and abreviations.
+This means that to understand an instruction we need to have in our minds the entire layout of a class and its hierarchy, in addition to all the potential acronyms and abbreviations.
 To avoid this mental overhead, this chapter will show instead the resolved names and nicer reading descriptions.
-We however, invite the reader to read many method bytecodes to get used to the terminologies.
+We, however, invite the reader to read many method bytecodes to get used to the terminologies.
 With these simplifications, we will show methods as follows:

 ```